yakkomajuri/teeny/README.md

     </body>
 </html>
 ```
-the variables int the frontmatter will be inserted into the templete and will result in the following file.
+The variables in the frontmatter will be inserted into the templete.
+The insert is dumm and just looks for one ore more matches and replaces them all.

 ##### public/index.html
 ```html